openSUSE/news-o-o/_posts/2025/2025-10-07-gsoc-semantic-video-search.md

 ---

 Hello, openSUSE community!

 My name is Akash Kumar, and I was a Google Summer of Code (GSoC) 2025 mentee with the openSUSE organization.
 This summer, I had the incredible opportunity to contribute to the project titled **"Create open source sample microservice workload deployments and interfaces."** The goal was to build a functional, open-source workload that could provide relevant analytics for a specific use case.

 For my project, I chose to tackle a common but complex problem: searching for content *inside* a video.
 This blog post details the outcome of my GSoC project: a full, end-to-end semantic video search engine.

 ### The Problem: Beyond Keywords

 Ever tried to find a specific moment in a long video?
-You might remember the scene vividly—a character gives a crucial speech, or there's a beautiful, silent shot of a landscape—but you can't remember the exact timestamp.
+You might remember the scene vividly - a character gives a crucial speech, or there's a beautiful, silent shot of a landscape - but you can't remember the exact timestamp.
 You end up scrubbing back and forth, wasting minutes, or even hours.

 Traditional video search relies on titles, descriptions, and manual tags.
 It’s limited.
 It can't tell you what's *inside* the video.